Arnab-Developer/GroupByLinqLambda/README.md

-# LINQ and Lambda
+# Group By in LINQ and Lambda

-Example of group by with LINQ and Lambda.
+Example of group by with LINQ and Lambda in C#.

 For same work both the syntax are given, LINQ and Lambda.